greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 Volatility attributes \(`IMMUTABLE`, `STABLE`, `VOLATILE`\) and `EXECUTE ON` attributes specify two different aspects of function execution.
 In general, volatility indicates when the function is run, and `EXECUTE ON` indicates where it is run.

 For example, a function defined with the `IMMUTABLE` attribute can be run at query planning time, while a function with the `VOLATILE` attribute must be run for every row in the query.
-A function with the `EXECUTE ON MASTER` attribute is run only on the master segment and a function with the `EXECUTE ON ALL SEGMENTS` attribute is run on all primary segment instances \(not the master\).
+A function with the `EXECUTE ON MASTER` attribute is run only on the coordinator segment and a function with the `EXECUTE ON ALL SEGMENTS` attribute is run on all primary segment instances \(not the coordinator\).

 See [Using Functions and Operators](../../admin_guide/query/topics/functions-operators.html#topic26/in151167) in the *Greenplum Database Administrator Guide*.

 **Functions And Replicated Tables**

 A user-defined function that runs only `SELECT` commands on replicated tables can run on segments.
 Replicated tables, created with the `DISTRIBUTED REPLICATED` clause, store all of their rows on every segment.
-It is safe for a function to read them on the segments, but updates to replicated tables must run on the master instance.
+It is safe for a function to read them on the segments, but updates to replicated tables must run on the coordinator instance.

 ## <a id="section5"></a>Parameters